 TuRmeric, one of the oldest cultivated spices with a long history of medical use, has caught the interest of both medical and scientific sectors because it is the main source of the polyphenol curcumin.
 Turmeric’s most active component is curcumin.
 Turmeric’s brilliant yellow colour comes from curcumin, a non-obtrusive bioactive component.
 By the twentieth century, scientists all around the world had identified it, and its antibacterial qualities had been shown for the first time in 1949.
-Curcumin’s antibacterial, anti-inflammatory, anti-oxidant, and other significant properties were discovered as a result of the research.
-Curcumin is said to have several health advantages and healing capabilities.
-It was largely used to treat skin problems, upper respiratory problems, joint pain, gastrointestinal problems, and other diseases.
+As a result of the research, researchers were able to discover curcumin’s antibacterial, anti-inflammatory, anti-oxidant, and other significant properties.
+Curcumin has several health advantages and healing capabilities.
+It was largely in practice to treat skin problems, upper respiratory problems, joint pain, gastrointestinal problems, and other diseases.

 Modern research has confirmed some of these long-known therapeutic effects and has helped to explain the underlying molecular pathways.

 Curcumin known for its antioxidant properties helps to decrease swelling and inflammation in cancer patients.
-As inflammation appears to play a severe role in cancer, curcumin supplements are advised by oncologists around the world to help the patients with side effects of chemotherapy and radiotherapy.
+As inflammation appears to play a severe role in cancer, oncologists around the world advise curcumin supplements to help the patients with side effects of chemotherapy and radiotherapy.
 Curcumin’s anti-cancer potential comes from its immunomodulatory ability to interact with multiple immunological mediators.
-Curcumin has been shown to have anti-cancer properties in laboratory studies on cancer cells.
+Curcumin has anti-cancer properties in laboratory studies on cancer cells.
 It appears to be capable of killing cancer cells and also preventing the growth of new ones.

 Curcumin has an anti-tumour effect that includes reducing proliferation, cell survival, triggering apoptosis, death receptor pathway, and protein kinase pathway suppression, which inhibits tumour growth and invasion by suppressing many types of cellular signalling pathways.
 Curcumin is also effective at various stages of cancer growth.
 It stops normal cells from forming tumours (tumour start), metastasis, angiogenesis, and invasion by blocking cancer cells’ transition.
 Curcumin’s anticancer effect in vivo and in vitro demonstrated that it can inhibit carcinogenesis and tumour cell proliferation in a variety of tumour cell types.

-Curcumin’s anticarcinogenic capabilities in animals have been established by its ability to prevent tumour development and progression.
-Curcumin has been shown to alter structurally unrelated membrane proteins across many signalling pathways in studies.
-Curcumin is thought to infiltrate deep into the cellular membrane in a transbilayer orientation, anchored by hydrogen bonding to the phosphate group of lipids, causing negative curvature in the bilayer, according to a recent study.
+Researchers have established curcumin’s anticarcinogenic capabilities in animals by its ability to prevent tumour development and progression.
+Curcumin also alters structurally unrelated membrane proteins across many signalling pathways in studies.
+It infiltrates deep into the cellular membrane in a transbilayer orientation, anchored by hydrogen bonding to the phosphate group of lipids, causing negative curvature in the bilayer, according to a recent study.
 Curcumin may directly influence apoptosis by boosting the permeabilizing activity of the apoptotic protein by promoting negative curvature.
-Curcumin has been found to reduce cell proliferation, invasion, metastasis, and angiogenesis by suppressing numerous signalling pathways.
+Curcumin reduces cell proliferation, invasion, metastasis, and angiogenesis by suppressing numerous signalling pathways.
 Curcumin’s chemopreventive effect could be related to its capacity to trigger apoptosis through many routes.
-Curcumin regulates various genes or gene products involved in cell death pathways, either directly or indirectly, as mentioned above.
+It regulates various genes or gene products involved in cell death pathways, either directly or indirectly, as mentioned above.